 Two Stanford faculty letters of recommendation are required.
 Please see the paper application for information.

-Please submit one unofficial transcript with your application, or you may submit an official electronic transcripts can be sent to firstname.lastname@example.org.
+Please upload one unofficial transcript to your application, or you may request and submit an official electronic transcript through the online application.

 GRE general results must be from an examination taken within the last five years.
 No GRE Subject test is required.
 Official results must be sent electronically by ETS to Stanford.
 Our institution code for ETS reporting is 4704.
 You do not need a department code.

 If you are accepted into the program, you will need to:

 - Submit a response to the offer of admission to Aero/Astro Student Services Office, and meet with a member of the student services staff to discuss the coterm plan and complete paperwork.

 - Submit a new AA-MS program proposal, signed by your advisor, by the Final Study List deadline of your first co-term quarter.
 An academic advisor will be assigned upon admission.

-Fellowships: See the university financial website.
+Fellowships: See the university financial aid website.
 The School of Engineering Dean’s office has a pilot coterminal fellowship program to which students can apply after admission to the coterm.
 Standard Stanford Fellowships are generally not awarded to coterm applicants.
 We recommend that you apply for external fellowships to fund your graduate program.